-Irrespective of the underlying mechanisms, studies have shown that the usage of concepts can vary between individuals: Successful training requires many visits (60 in Giurfa et al. 2001) and not all bees afterwards apply the concept to novel stimuli (60-80% successful transfer in Avarguès-Weber et al. 2011; 2012; Giurfa et al. 2001; 50-70% in Guiraud et al. 2018, 60-70% in Brown and Sayde 2013 in bumblebees), suggesting that some bees either failed to complete the task or had to rely on other strategies to solve it.
+Irrespective of the underlying mechanisms, studies have shown that the usage of concepts can vary between individuals: Successful training requires many visits (60 in Giurfa et al. 2001) and not all bees can go on to apply the concept to novel stimuli (60-80% successful transfer in Avarguès-Weber et al. 2011; 2012; Giurfa et al. 2001; 50-70% in Guiraud et al. 2018, 60-70% in Brown and Sayde 2013 in bumblebees), suggesting that some bees either failed to complete the task or had to rely on other strategies to solve it.
 This is in accordance with the finding that animal species which were initially unable to learn concepts succeeded after the number of training pairs was increased to a point were associative learning became inefficient (Wright and Katz 2006).
 That might indicate that animals employ concept learning only after other strategies fail.

 Cognitive mechanisms have not evolved to accurately reflect the real world, but to provide decisions which maximise fitness gains (Haselton et al. 2015).
 Sometimes, quick heuristics (rules of thumb) can surpass more sophisticated strategies by rapidly finding acceptable solutions to a problem at the cost of accuracy (Gigerenzer and Gaissmaier 2015; Haselton et al. 2015; Mhatre and Robert 2018).
-In other words, if false-positives (actions which lead to an error) only induce minor costs or if the foraging context is highly variable, animals might resort to heuristics instead of learning (Arkes 1991; Haselton et al. 2015).
-Heuristics could pre-equip animals to solve complex problems, e.g. nest size estimation by scouting ants using the frequency of own trail crossings (Buffon’s needle; Mallon and Franks 2000), best-of-N rule in nest-searching honeybee swarms (Seeley and Buhrman 2001) or prey interception in dragonflies (Lin and Leonardo 2017).
+In other words, if false-positives (actions which lead to an error) only induce minor costs or if the foraging context is highly variable, animals might resort to heuristics instead of learning the precise solution (Arkes 1991; Haselton et al. 2015).
+Heuristics could pre-equip animals to solve complex problems, e.g. nest size estimation by scouting ants using the frequency of their own trail crossings (Buffon’s needle; Mallon and Franks 2000), best-of-N rule in nest-searching honeybee swarms (Seeley and Buhrman 2001) or prey interception in dragonflies (Lin and Leonardo 2017).

 While research on concept learning (Avarguès-Weber et al. 2011; 2012; Brown and Sayde 2013; Giurfa et al. 2001; Guiraud et al. 2018; Howard et al. 2018) and other abilities of honeybees such as metacognition (Perry and Barron 2013) are now being supplemented by studies modelling potential neural mechanisms (MaBouDi et al. 2017; Peng and Chittka 2017; Seilheimer et al. 2014; Vasas and Chittka 2019), studies on complex cognition in insects other than honeybees remain very scarce (Brown and Sayde 2013; Tibbetts et al. 2019).
-Yet, prerequisites assumed to be crucial for concept learning are met by other Hymenoptera, such as ants (Avarguès-Weber and Giurfa 2013).
+Yet, the prerequisites assumed to be crucial for concept learning are met by other Hymenoptera, such as ants (Avarguès-Weber and Giurfa 2013).
 Lasius niger ants are adept learners and can quickly form associative memories for odours (Oberhauser et al. 2019) which they use to remember food locations (Czaczkes et al. 2014) and can memorise information about a value to compare it to sensory input (Wendt et al. 2019).

-In this study, we investigated Lasius niger ants’ ability to learn the relational rule of ‘same’ or ‘different’.
-Ants were trained on a Y-maze and continuously confronted with new odour pairs, and only matching (or non-matching in the ‘different’ treatment) the stem odour to the arm led to a reward.
+In this study, we investigated Lasius niger ants’ ability to learn the relational rule of ‘the same’ or ‘different’.
+Ants were trained on a Y-maze and continuously confronted with new odour pairs, and only matching (or non-matching in the ‘different’ treatment) the stem odour to the arm odour led to a reward.
 Thus, ants could only succeed when using the relationship between the stimuli as guidance, i.e. when they applied a relational rule.

 Material and methods